-But some members of the Harvard commur who are active in anti-smoking campaigns hexpressed doubt that divesting from tobacompanies would produce any tangible result
+But some members of the Harvard commur who are active in anti-smoking campaigns h expressed doubt that divesting from tobacompanies would produce any tangible result

-Tom Schelling, director of the Kennedy Scho Institute for Smoking Policy and Behavior, said the promotion and sale in developing countries definitely an important issue but that divestment would serve only as a press event and would no very effective.
+Tom Schelling, director of the Kennedy Scho Institute for Smoking Policy and Behavior, said upromotion and sale in developing countries definitely an important issue but that divestme would serve only as a press event and would no very effective.

 "I don't think it will make any difference cigarette companies.
-It would be a nice symbol gesture if it doesn't cost too much," said Schell who is Littauer Professor of Political Economy. it's a lot of money, it would be more cost effect to put the equivalent money into an anti-smok campaign."
+It would be a nice symbgesture if it doesn't cost too much," said Schell who is Littauer Professor of Political Economy, it's a lot of money, it would be more cost effecto put the equivalent money into an anti-smok campaign."

 School of Public Health Dean Harvey Fineberg, an outspoken opponent of smoking, s he thought divestiture from tobacco companies not necessary since no one is pushing for it.
-"Th has been very little clamor from faculty members students to have available to them a portfolio the students."
+"Th has been very little clamor from faculty members students to have available to them a portfolio t would not include tobacco companies," he said.
+"I'm not sure it would make very much difference."